Lessinia: The immigration of the Cimbrians

-On February 5, 1287, while Alberto della Scala was lord of Verona, Bishop Bartolomeo della Scala granted a group of settlers of German origin who had settled in the Vicentine plateau to settle in Lessinia in the area of today's Roverè Veronese and conferred on their two leaders, Olderico Vicentino and Olderico da Altissimo, the office of episcopal gastalds.
-This constituted the first nucleus of the Cimbrians of Lessinia.
-The reason that prompted the bishop to call this population was purely economic in nature, namely the need for labor for the production of charcoal and lumber at lower costs than that which was imported from Trent.
-Several benefits were granted to this early community, such as exemption from military service, payment of taxes and the right to choose their own parish priest (jus patronatus).
-In the early years of the next century they came to colonize, with the assent of Cangrande della Scala, the Frizzolana at the expense of the canons of the cathedral.
-In 1375 they founded at the parish of Valdiporro and later that of Erbezzo, eventually settling also in San Mauro di Saline, Velo Veronese, Camposilvano, and Selva di Progno.
-Their rapid expansion was slowed only by the Black Death, which struck all of Europe without sparing Lessinia, which suffered a significant population decline.
+On 5 February 1287, while Alberto della Scala was lord of Verona, Bishop Bartolomeo della Scala granted a group of German-origin settlers who had previously settled on the Vicentine plateau permission to settle in Lessinia in the area of today's Roverè Veronese.
+Their two leaders, Olderico Vicentino and Olderico da Altissimo, were given the office of episcopal gastalds.
+This formed the first nucleus of the Cimbrians of Lessinia.

+The bishop called this population mainly for economic reasons, especially the need for labour to produce charcoal and timber at lower cost than imports from Trent.
+The early community received benefits such as exemption from military service and taxes and the right to choose its own parish priest, or jus patronatus.
+In the early 14th century, with the approval of Cangrande della Scala, they colonised the Frizzolana at the expense of the cathedral canons.
+In 1375 they founded the parish of Valdiporro and later that of Erbezzo, eventually settling also in San Mauro di Saline, Velo Veronese, Camposilvano and Selva di Progno.
+Their rapid expansion was slowed only by the Black Death, which struck Lessinia and caused a significant population decline.